andreavitaletti/IoT_short_course/docs_src/docs/session3.md

 7. ``` idf.py flash ``` ... be sure the ESP32 is connected to \dev\ttyUSB0 and check it is visible in the virtual machine
 8. ``` idf.py monitor ``` ... to exit from the monitor ctrl+T ctrl+X

-## The examples of DAY2 on FreeRTOS
+## The examples of SESSION 2 on FreeRTOS

 In this section we will implement the reference examples developed in day2 into FreeRTOS.
 The idea is to take inspiration from the examples available at [https://github.com/espressif/esp-idf/tree/master/examples](https://github.com/espressif/esp-idf/tree/master/examples) and modify them to get the same behavior of the ones developed in DAY2